Corpus iurisprudentiae Romanae

 De libertis universitatium

-(Concerning the freedmen of municipalities.)
+(Concerning the Freedmen of Municipalities.)

 1 Ulpianus libro quadragensimo nono ad edictum.
 Municipibus plenum ius in bonis libertorum libertarum defertur, hoc est id ius quod etiam patrono.
 1Sed an omnino petere bonorum possessionem possint, dubitatur: movet enim, quod consentire non possunt, sed per alium possunt petita bonorum possessione ipsi adquirere. sed qua ratione senatus censuit, ut restitui eis ex Trebelliano hereditas possit: qua ratione alio senatus consulto heredibus eis institutis a liberto adquirere hereditatem permissum est: ita bonorum quoque possessionem petere dicendum est. 2Temporaque bonorum possessionis petendae cedere municipibus exinde, ex quo decernere de petenda potuerunt. quod et Papinianus respondit.